EPCs for commercial and public buildings

 If you are a business person and have questions about EPCs, please contact the Netherlands Enterprise Agency (RVO).

-Starting on 1 January 2015, the Human Environment and Transport Inspectorate will check whether you have a definitive EPC when your commercial or public building is put up for sale or rent or when construction is completed.
+The Human Environment and Transport Inspectorate will check whether you have a definitive EPC when your commercial or public building is put up for sale or rent or when construction is completed.